rfnkurle/boojbooksnative/README.md

 2. Homemade Laravel API that can Add, Read, Update and Delete books from table/list, verified through Postman.

+Current work

+- Basic rendering of book API to Vue front-end.

 Next steps:
 1. Finish rendering API book data to Vue front-end, add move and sort functionality and render a book description when book is selected.